Lloyds, WPP pull FTSE 100 higher ahead of Fed decision

-The blue-chip index (.FTSE) rose 0.4%, with Lloyds Banking Group (LLOY.L) jumping 3.4% to the top of the index after Britain's biggest domestic bank reported upbeat profit for the first three months of the year. read more
+The blue-chip index rose 0.4%, with Lloyds Banking Group jumping 3.4% to the top of the index after Britain’s biggest domestic bank reported upbeat profit for the first three months of the year.

-The wider banking index (.FTNMX301010) also added 1%, with Barclays (BARC.L) and Natwest Group (NWG.L) among the biggest gainers ahead of their earnings reports this week.
+The wider banking index also added 1%, with Barclays and Natwest Group among the biggest gainers ahead of their earnings reports this week.

-WPP (WPP.L) gained 2.8% after the world's biggest advertising company said its underlying net sales returned to growth ahead of target as clients started to spend to prepare for the global economic recovery. read more
+WPP gained 2.8% after the world’s biggest advertising company said its underlying net sales returned to growth ahead of target as clients started to spend to prepare for the global economic recovery.

 “The economy did much better than I expected and this is also being reflected in earnings.
 It shows that consumers and businesses have clearly found the race around the economic restrictions,” said Stefan Koopman, a senior market economist at Rabobank.